Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Experiments

 \subsection{$\tau$ Implementations}

 Algorithm~\ref{alg:flash-inference-lcsm} assumes an implementation of primitive $\tau$ that accounts for the contribution of a range of inputs to a range of outputs of a convolution.
-We considered $7$ different implementations but, here, we only present results of the ones on the Pareto Frontier - that is, those optimal for at least some $(B, N, D, U)$ setting.
-There are $4$ such implementations, of two types: \begin{enumerate}[label=(\arabic*)] \item Depthwise-separable 1D Convolution: We use two types of implementations (a) \emph{Conv1D} refers to the default PyTorch \citep{pytorch2019} kernel, that requires explicit padding (b) \emph{Flash Conv1D} refers to fused kernel by FlashFFTConv \citep{fu2023flashfftconv} - these are asymptotically quadratic in tile size $U$. \item FFT based convolution: we again use two implementations (a) PyTorch native, shown as \emph{FFT}, that requires computing the FFTs of inputs, followed by pointwise multiplication and lastly performing the inverse FFT operation. (b) the second is provided by FlashFFTConv that does all the above in a single fused kernel shown as \emph{FlashFFT}- both these scale as $O(U \log U)$. \end{enumerate}
+We considered $7$ different implementations but, here, we only present results of the ones on the Pareto Frontier - that is, those optimal for at least some $(B, N, D, U)$ setting (the others are covered in Appendix~\ref{sec:implementation-details-appendix}).
+There are $4$ such implementations, of two types: \begin{enumerate}[label=(\arabic*)] \item Depthwise-separable 1D Convolution: we use two types of implementations, both asymptotically quadratic in tile size $U$: \begin{enumerate} \item \emph{Conv1D} refers to the default PyTorch \citep{pytorch2019} kernel, that requires explicit padding \item \emph{Flash Conv1D} refers to fused kernel by FlashFFTConv \citep{fu2023flashfftconv} \end{enumerate} \item FFT based convolution: we again use two implementations, only that this time they scale as $O(U \log U)$: \begin{enumerate} \item PyTorch native, shown as \emph{FFT}, that requires computing the DFTs of inputs, followed by pointwise multiplication and lastly performing the inverse DFT operation \item the second is provided by FlashFFTConv that does all the above in a single fused kernel shown as \emph{FlashFFT} \end{enumerate} \end{enumerate}